The Survival Fund

 The world’s disasters are increasing, exacerbated by global crises.

-The Survival Fund helps child survivors and their families in the aftermath of disasters as well as communities that are exceptionally prone to disasters before they strike.
+Our Crisis and Disaster Response helps child survivors and their families in the aftermath of disasters as well as communities that are exceptionally prone to disasters before they strike.

 We work with communities to fight climate change to combat natural disasters as well as develop disaster preparedness plans that map out local threats and identify how to save lives and protect property.